 Top Indiana Schools for an Associate in Mortuary Science

-Every student who is interested in an associate degree in funeral & mortuary science needs to look into Vincennes University.
-Located in the remote town of Vincennes, Vincennes University is a public university with a large student population.
+Every student pursuing a degree in an associate degree in funeral & mortuary science has to check out Vincennes University.
+Located in the town of Vincennes, Vincennes University is a public university with a fairly large student population.

-It is difficult to beat Ivy Tech Community College if you want to pursue an associate degree in funeral & mortuary science.
-Ivy Tech Community College is a very large public college located in the large city of Indianapolis.
+It's difficult to beat Ivy Tech Community College if you wish to pursue an associate degree in funeral & mortuary science.
+Ivy Tech Community College is a very large public college located in the city of Indianapolis.

-Students who graduate with their associate from the mortuary science program report average early career earnings of $29,358.
+Students who graduate with their associate from the mortuary science program report average early career wages of $35,564.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.